 They can also split the time, or stagger leave and pay.

-What is the work and pay criteria?
+What are the work and pay criteria?

 They must also: